 Example: “I get the last piece of pizza.
 Can you dig it?”

 It may sound like a pet name for your grandma, but old lady is actually a term of endearment for your girlfriend or wife.
-And if you want to show your old lady how much you care, check out these 30 Ways to Be a (Much) Better Husband.

 Example: “Nah, can’t hit the clubs tonight.
 My old lady is waiting for me at home.”